BetterWithCats.net may earn a small commission when you use one of the links on this page to purchase.

 For younger cats, you can add biting and nibbling into the mix too.

-Dr. Karen Becker explains that young cats and especially kittens nip and nibble each other affectionately but that their skin is also much tougher than ours.
+YourPet&You explains how it’s perfectly normal for kittens to nip among their littermates – through the other kittens’ reactions, they learn what is acceptable.
+But, kittens’ skin is much tougher than ours.
 Because our cats generally seem to view us as other cats, they don’t seem to realize that our skin just isn’t that tough and these bites hurt!

 We saw something similar when we looked at the reasons why cats lick then bite people.
 It seems that in both scenarios, cats are starting with a sign of affection, licking or headbutting, and taking things one step further to biting.